adityadlele/linux101/_sources/lecture2.md

 We discussed a MD simulation related to liquid Ar previously.
 In this simulations, we modeled Ar liquid at 95 K using ~900 atoms.
 If you consider a vessel full of liquid Ar with a volume of 10$^{-3}$ $m^3$, it will contain 1.4096 kg of Ar or 2.125*10$^{25}$ Ar atoms.
 Considering that this is a fluid, the arrangement of atoms is not periodic either.
 These atoms could arrange themselves in so many ways.
-If we chose any XYZ atoms from this vessel, we would find a very large number of configurations or states.
+If we chose any ~900 atoms from this vessel, we would find a very large number of configurations or states.
 The macroscopic properties that we observe are a result of an average of these configurations.
-How does our system of XYZ atoms would predict the macroscopic properties?
+How does our system of ~900 atoms would predict the macroscopic properties?

 Of course, we can model a large number of configurations and then take an average to calculate the property of interest.
 However, a better solution is given by the ergodic hypothesis.
 It states that over long periods of time, all the states of